 Welcome to Year 5!

 This year the class teachers are Mrs Redden (5 Dali), Miss Conroy (5 Gaudi) and Miss Holmes (5 Escher).
-Mrs Torpey, Miss Poole and Mrs Manze will also to support learning across the year group.
+Mrs Beirne, Mrs Bedford, Mrs Gadd, Mrs Watts, Mrs Bayes and Mrs O'Hanlon will also support learning across the year group.
 During the course of Year 5 we will continue to build on the children's independence and resilience skills and also move their learning forward by using our growth mindsets.

 You will find our curriculum information further down the page!

 - Published: Sunday, 09 June 2019 00:14

 This term's home learning has been linked to our theme 'Between a Rock aand a Hard Place'.
 In school have been learning about the Stone, Bronze and Iron Age and the children have selected a specific area of interest to reseach furtherfor their home learning.
 We had a wide variety of creative projects including videos, PowerPoints, models, fact files, stories, artwork and display boards.

 Some children researched how fossils ere formed, discussed specific types of fossils or designed their own fossils.

 Other children researched how dwellings developed throughout the Stone Age and made models of the different types of 'homes' during the Palaeolithic, Mesolithic and Neolithic times.